 1992 - American Cancer Society names UTGSM’s Dr. Alan Solomon as Clinical Research Professor of Clinical Medicine for integrating his laboratory research on multiple myeloma with patient care.

 1993 - George Kabalka, PhD, is recognized as the South’s most distinguished chemist for his research into developing imaging agents for MRI and PET scans.

 1993 - UT researchers send an experiment to study anemia in astronauts aboard the Columbia space shuttle.

-1996 - 168 resident physicians make up the largest group trained at UT Graduate School of Medicine.
+1996 - 168 resident physicians make up the largest group ever trained at UT Graduate School of Medicine..

-1999 - UT Medical Center separated from the University of Tennessee to form a 501 C3 not for profit corporation.
+1999 - UT Medical Center separates from the University of Tennessee to form a 501 C3 not for profit corporation.

 1999 - UT Graduate School of Medicine establishes Adolescent Health/Health Education program at the Boy Scouts of America Camp Buck Toms, where resident physicians provide medical care for 3,000 scouts and others.

 2005 - More than 50% of the physicians trained in Knoxville, remain in Tennessee to practice medicine.

 2006 -The UT Medical Center and UT Graduate School of Medicine accepts the 49th class of physician residents while its 1,546th resident completes requirements for board certification.